Contemporary European law: Birth of labor law

 The Industrial Revolution led to the upheaval of the social structures of the time, creating a large segment of the population without any protection.
 In response, the "working class" slowly and laboriously managed to gain social and political weight, obtaining, around the turn of the two centuries, legislative outcomes that marked the birth of labor law.
 After years in which workers' associations had been banned, in 1871, the "Trade Union Act" was passed in England, through which trade unions were legalized for the first time, although only for those organizations whose statutes had been approved.
 A few years earlier in France, the offense of coalition established by the Le Chapelier Law of 1791 had been repealed, but it was necessary to wait until March 21, 1884, for the approval of the law proposed by Pierre Waldeck-Rousseau, which legalized trade unions.
-In Italy, the trade union experience began with mutual aid societies, which, in the last decade of the nineteenth century, became structured and gave rise to the Camere del Lavoro (Labor Chambers); with the advent of the Zanardelli Penal Code of 1889, the crime of striking ("if carried out without violence or threat") was repealed, although it remained a source of civil consequences and risk of dismissal.
+In Italy, the trade union experience began with mutual aid societies, which in the last decade of the 19th century became structured and gave rise to the Camere del Lavoro (Labor Chambers); with the advent of the Zanardelli Penal Code of 1889, the crime of striking ("if carried out without violence or threat") was repealed, although it remained a source of civil consequences and risk of dismissal.